 We can help you find a special place, wherever your travels take you!

-Open Farm Day is a special day to explore the variety of agriculture across Maine.
+Open Farm Day, which this year is on July 23, is a special day to explore the variety of agriculture across Maine.
 Below, you will find pre-made itineraries, which includes site addresses and maps, of host farms.
 They are grouped by county, for all regions of Maine.
 When you click the county itinerary, you’ll see a list of participating farms, and the map.
 You can save, share, and even adjust, and print the itinerary to customize your trip!
 If you’re new to this tradition, we encourage you to Iearn more about Open Farm Day.

 Tips for your Visit